 Baylee: Oh yes.

-Jakki: – thing though.
+Jakki: It’s tiny though.
 Like this is just lipstick and liquid eyeshadow.
 This is nothing.
-This is just like added makeup.
+This is like just added makeup.

 Jakki: Girl tell me about it, I’m a drag queen.

 Baylee: How do you do it?
 Like, I don’t, I really don’t -because like I watch videos and like, I’m like, I don’t know how people–like I watch even like Bailey Sarian.
 I don’t know if you know who that is, but like her videos.
 She’s true crime.
 Um, and she does makeup while she does true crime videos and she like tells the thing.